zenml-io/zenml-projects/zen-news-summarization/README.md

 > Warning: In this version, you have to provide both the email of the service
 > account and the path to a key.json file.
 This interaction will be improved
-> with the upcoming releases.
+> in the upcoming releases.

 Make sure that the service account has the proper roles for the following
-services: Cloud Functions, Cloud Scheduler, Secret Manager, Service Account, Storage, and Vertex AI,
+services: Cloud Functions, Cloud Scheduler, Secret Manager, Service Account, Storage, and Vertex AI.

 ### GCP Stack